fdennehy/pfda-project/README.md

 2. Applying technical analysis on this data

-3. Plotting both types technical indicators: Overlays and oscillators
+3. Plotting both types of technical indicators: Overlays and oscillators

 By the end of the notebook, the user will have a grasp on some of the most common [technical indicators](https://www.investopedia.com/terms/t/technicalindicator.asp) used in financial markets, with some ideas suggested for further exploration in this field.